dennisnordberg/julia-school/content/julia/why.md

 > There was no way we could have done it with another language ... after three or four months, we realized there was no way we could go back.

+## First-time Julia user clocks 30x speed increases over heavily-optimised Python

+A new Julia user [reports](https://discourse.julialang.org/t/julias-applicable-context-is-getting-narrower-over-time/55042/5):

+> In a few days of work, using Julia for the first time, I was able to produce a prototype that was 14 times faster than [our] heavily optimized Python code.

+He continues:

+> A few weeks later that code is in production, and has seen another ~2x speedup for a total of ~30x.
+As far as I can tell, the improvements I made wouldn’t be possible to replicate in Python right now.
+>
+> The fact that we spent 200+ expert hours on the Python version vs. 10 hours of a beginner’s time on the Julia also tells you a lot about the developer experience.

 ## Python slices drive me nuts

 Look at this Python code: